 Offering discounts or free batteries in return for patient referrals can also be successful.
 Patients are much more likely to spend time talking to peers about their experience if they know there is something in it for them.

-If you're interested in growing your business, you may want to consider a digital marketing audit to help determine your strengths and weakness.
+If you're interested in growing your business, you may want to consider a digital marketing audit to help determine your strengths and weaknesses.